BansookNam/merry_errory_christmast/README.md

 # christmas_tree

-Flutter Error Widget Can be Replaced with Custom Widgets.

 Showcase for Christmas.

+**Flutter error widget can be replaced with Custom Widgets.**

 Basically you can replace errorWidget.
-Recommend to replace the horrible red error stacktrace widget with code below.
+**Recommend** to replace the horrible red error stacktrace widget with code below.

 ```dart
  ErrorWidget.builder = (errorDetails) {